-Artoo on the other hand seemed a little sombre in his disposition, without the soul of his controller, the late great Kenny Baker behind the dome he seemed a little demoralised amidst the other droids.
-Perhaps his demeanor was a fitting one, especially when mourning the profound loss of one of the original Star Wars family.
+Artoo, on the other hand, seemed a little sombre in his disposition, without the soul of his controller, the late great Kenny Baker behind the dome he seemed a little demoralised amidst the other droids.
+Perhaps his demeanour was a fitting one, especially when mourning the profound loss of one of the original Star Wars family.
 Come what may, Kenny Baker is an immense loss and our beloved galaxy far, far away is a darker place without him.

-Passing through the chamber of The Phantom Menace Podracers, the display highlighted the striking image of Dud Bolt, the famous Vulptereen speed racer whom battled against Anakin Skywalker during the Boonta Eve classic race.
-Beside his copious frame was the sculpted head of Anakin’s arch rival Sebulba, it was an exceptional model, one that had been used by the original animators as a reference point whilst enlivening the racing sequence.
+Passing through the chamber of The Phantom Menace Podracers, the display highlighted the striking image of Dud Bolt, the famous Vulptereen speed racer who battled against Anakin Skywalker during the Boonta Eve Classic race.
+Beside his copious frame was the sculpted head of Anakin’s arch-rival Sebulba, it was an exceptional model, one that had been used by the original animators as a reference point whilst enlivening the racing sequence.
 The head of Mars Guo, one of the few Podracers to be crafted into puppet form completed the trio of sculpts and signalled the arrival of the next attraction.

 If that wasn’t enough to send us into a delirium of Star Wars nerd overload, the next hall offered us not one, but five vintage character costumes from the original trilogy to salivate over.
 In the first, solo glass case was the famous X-Wing fighter pilot attire worn by the enigmatic Mark Hamill during the final moments of A New Hope.
 The vibrant orange coloured fatigues contrasted spectacularly against the dark background which served to highlight its impeccable freshness.